 Allah, the Exalted, is the Most Forgiving, and in His infinite mercy, has provided us pathways to seek His pardon.
 This profound mercy is evident in numerous duas (supplications), including those recited by prophets as revealed in the Holy Quran.

-The Prophet Muhammad (Peace Be Upon Him) said, “The most superior way of asking for forgiveness from Allah is to say (the following dua):
+“The most superior way of asking for forgiveness from Allah is to say…”

-Translation: “O Allah!
-You are my Lord!
-None has the right to be worshiped but You.
-You created me and I am Your slave, and I am faithful to my covenant and my promise as much as I can.
-I seek refuge with You from all the evil I have done.
-I acknowledge before You all the blessings You have bestowed upon me, and I confess to You all my sins.
-So I entreat You to forgive my sins, for nobody can forgive sins except You.”
+“O Allah, You are my Lord, there is no deity but You.
+You created me and I am Your servant.
+I abide by Your covenant and promise as best I can.
+I seek refuge in You from the evil I have done.
+I acknowledge Your blessings upon me and I confess my sins to You.
+So forgive me, for no one forgives sins except You.”

 رَبَّنَا ظَلَمْنَا أَنفُسَنَا وَإِن لَّمْ تَغْفِرْ لَنَا وَتَرْحَمْنَا لَنَكُونَنَّ مِنَ الْخَاسِرِينَ

-Translation: “Our Lord, we have wronged ourselves, and if You do not forgive us and have mercy upon us, we will surely be among the losers.”
-[Quran: Al A’raf 7:23]
+“Our Lord, we have wronged ourselves.
+If You do not forgive us and have mercy upon us, we will surely be among the losers.”

 وَذَا النُّونِ إِذ ذَّهَبَ مُغَاضِبًا فَظَنَّ أَن لَّن نَّقْدِرَ عَلَيْهِ فَنَادَىٰ فِي الظُّلُمَاتِ